 Most writers have so many projects going on that they get nowhere by trying to do them all at once–this is where the Pomodoro Technique intervenes.

-If you’ve ever felt like multi-tasking may lead to your early demise, you’ll appreciate this time-management strategy, which is based off the belief that juggling a million tasks without taking a break simply doesn’t work.
+If you’ve ever felt like multi-tasking may lead to your early demise, you’ll appreciate this time management strategy, which is based on the belief that juggling a million tasks without taking a break simply doesn’t work.

 Instead, the Pomodoro Technique advocates for short sprints of productivity called “pomodoros.”
-The idea is to concentrate on one task for 25 minutes, without doing anything else, and then to take a five minute break.
+The idea is to concentrate on one task for 25 minutes, without doing anything else, and then take a five-minute break.
 After four consecutive cycles of this, take a longer break of 20-30 minutes.
-It’s also essential you use a timer so you’re not distracted thinking about the time (this article is a great resource for exploring the best pomodoro timer apps).
+It’s also essential you use a timer so you’re not distracted thinking about the time.

 Twenty-five minutes may be the sweet spot for you, but the length of these pomodoros can be adjusted as you find fit.
 It’s not the actual length that matters, but rather you focus fully on the task at hand and keep your mind fresh with frequent breaks.

-This technique is also a life-saver when multitasking is kinda sorta not optional.
-For instance, maybe your day looks like sending in a proposal, research, answering emails, and editing two drafts.
+The Pomodoro method of planning your time is also a life-saver when multitasking is kinda sorta not optional.
+For instance, maybe your day looks like sending in a proposal, researching, answering emails, and editing two drafts.
 Scheduling one pomodoro solely to answer emails is more effective than disrupting your day to constantly answer them as they flood in.
 Studies show it can take up to 25 minutes to get back in the swing of things after being interrupted.

 As always, I’d like to welcome your feedback.
 How do you feel about outlines?
 Have you experimented with the Pomodoro Technique–or found success with a different time-management technique?